c1ph3r-fsocitey/simple_clock/README.md

 # simple_clock
-This is a simple clock made using Tkinter and strftime
+This is a simple clock made using Tkinter and strftime in 20 lines of code!

 The DS-Digital font can be downloaded from here: